Brand Love is a strategy.

 Brands must listen, observe and start to know the thoughts of their consumer before they even think it.
 Not only does the brand meet their needs, the brand must heroically beat down the consumer’s ‘enemy’ that torments their life, every day.
 The brand must show up consistent at every consumer touch-point, whether it is the promise they make, the stories they tell, the innovation designed to surprise consumers, the easy purchase moments or the delightful consumer experiences that make consumers want to tell their friends about.
 The consumer keeps track in the back of their mind to make sure it all adds up before they commit.
 Only then, will the consumer trust the brand.
 Brands have to do the little things that matter, to show they love their consumer.
 Every time the brand over-delivers on their promise, it adds a little fuel to the romance each and every time.
 Over time, the brand must weave itself into the most important moments of the consumer’s lives, and become part of the most cherished stories and memories within their heart.

-Brands need to foster a passionate and lasting love with their consumers.
+Brands need to foster a passionate and lasting love affair with their consumers.

 How can brand leaders replicate Apple’s brand lovers lined up in the rain to buy the latest iPhone before they even know the phone’s features, the Ferrari fans who paint their faces red every week, even though they know they will likely never drive a Ferrari in their lifetime, the ‘Little Monsters’ who believe they are nearly best friends with Lady Gaga, the 400,000 outspoken Tesla brand advocates who put $1,000 down for a car that does not even exist yet or the devoted fans of In-N-Out Burger who order animal-style burgers off the ‘secret menu’ no one else knows about?
 Every brand should want this type of passion and power with their consumers.